yawut/ProgrammingOnTheU/tutorial/Chapter 3.md

 OSScreenFlipBuffersEx(SCREEN_TV);
 OSScreenFlipBuffersEx(SCREEN_DRC);
 ```
 We've been drawing plenty of text into the OSScreen framebuffers, but if we stopped right here none of it would actually show up on screen.
 That's because all our text and image data has been drawn into the *work buffer* - a secondary framebuffer that everything gets drawn to.
 The screen doesn't show the work buffer, instead displaying the *visible buffer*.
 When we're ready, we can swap these two buffers by calling [`OSScreenFlipBuffersEx`](https://decaf-emu.github.io/wut/group__coreinit__screen.html#ga09b9072ab8dd2095f97ba39e24e3b76b) - the work buffer becomes the visible buffer and is shown on-screen, while the old visible buffer becomes our new work buffer.
 This is known as "flipping" the buffers.
 This system is used to avoid screen tearing and visual glitches while we draw - things are only shown on-screen once we're ready to show them.
 It also gives us a chance to sort out the caches!
+This system of flipping two buffers is widely known as "double buffering".

 ```c
 }